MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/encryption-and-keys.md

 - Isolate application-specific and workload-specific secrets and shared secrets, as appropriate to [control access](/azure/key-vault/general/best-practices).

-- Optimize premium SKUs where hardware-security-module-protected keys are required.
+- Optimize Premium SKUs where hardware-security-module-protected keys are required.

    Underlying hardware security modules (HSMs) are FIPS 140-2 Level 2 compliant.
 Manage Azure dedicated HSM for FIPS 140-2 Level 3 compliance by considering the supported scenarios.